Koenkk/zigbee2mqtt.io/docs/devices/FUT037Z+.md

 ---
-title: "TuYa TS0505B_1_3 control via MQTT"
+title: "MiBoxer FUT037Z+ control via MQTT"
-description: "Integrate your TuYa TS0505B_1_3 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your MiBoxer FUT037Z+ via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
-addedAt: 2023-06-01T08:16:21
+addedAt: 2024-06-01T08:47:21
 pageClass: device-page
 ---